How many points do you need?

 The short answer is: You will currently need 160 points.

 But this can change.
 Please read on, if you would like to understand how the points system works and how you can maximise your chances of being selected.

 The latest Skilled Migrant Category fortnightly selection:

-The Skilled Migrant Category Expression of Interest selection took place at approximately 1.00pm NZ time on Wednesday, 5 September 2018.
+The Skilled Migrant Category Expression of Interest (EOI) selection took place on Wednesday, 31 October 2018.

 Your chances of being selected depend on the following three variables: